oss-mindware/AutoGPT-Mindware/README.md

 ### 3. Run AutoGPT

-Whenever you want to run AutoGPT after the installation process, run the following command in the AutoGPT directory:
+Whenever you want to run AutoGPT after the installation process, run the following command from the AutoGPT directory:

 ```bash
 docker compose run --rm auto-gpt --install-plugin-deps